Majramos/awesome/README.md

 *   [johanohly/AirTrail](https://github.com/johanohly/AirTrail) - A modern, open-source personal flight tracking system
 *   [monkeytypegame/monkeytype](https://github.com/monkeytypegame/monkeytype) - The most customizable typing website with a minimalistic design and a ton of features.
 Test yourself in various modes, track your progress and improve your speed.
-*   [silverbulletmd/silverbullet](https://github.com/silverbulletmd/silverbullet) - The knowledge tinkerer's notebook
+*   [silverbulletmd/silverbullet](https://github.com/silverbulletmd/silverbullet) - An open source personal productivity platform built on Markdown, turbo charged with the scripting power of Lua
 *   [toeverything/AFFiNE](https://github.com/toeverything/AFFiNE) - There can be more than Notion and Miro.
 AFFiNE(pronounced \[ə‘fain]) is a next-gen knowledge base that brings planning, sorting and creating all together.
 Privacy first, open-source, customizable and ready to use.
 *   [pheralb/svgl](https://github.com/pheralb/svgl) - 🧩 A beautiful library with SVG logos.
 Built with Sveltekit & Tailwind CSS.
 *   [lewish/asciiflow](https://github.com/lewish/asciiflow) - ASCIIFlow